Sur Nava Dhyas Nava: Season 3

 Sur Nava Dhyas Nava 3 was started on 9 September 2019.
 This season was hosted by Spruha Joshi & Pushkar Jog.
 The winner of title of the show was Akshaya Iyer.

 Contestants

 Season 4 - Asha Udyachi

 Sur Nava Dhyas Nava - Asha Udyachi was started on 5 April 2021.
 This season was hosted by Spruha Joshi.
 It is ladies special season.
 The winner of title of the show was Sanmita Dhapte-Shinde.

 Contestants

 Season 5 - Parv Ganyache Marathi Banyache

 Sur Nava Dhyas Nava Season 5 was started on 1 July 2022 and ended on 25 September 2022.
 This season was hosted by Spruha Joshi.

+Season 6 - Aavaj Tarunaicha

+Sur Nava Dhyas Nava Season 6 premiered from 7 October 2023.
+This season was hosted by Rasika Sunil.